 Clyburn’s endorsement cannot be overstated.
 His emotional plea for Democrats to select Biden as their nominee changed the entire course of the presidential election.
 Without it, Vermont Senator Bernie Sanders would probably have been battling President Donald Trump in the fall election.

 One of Clyburn’s other passions is the preservation of historic buildings.

 One of the chief landmarks in Columbia is the Town Theatre, the oldest continuously operating community theater in the country.
 The theater was constructed in 1924.
 It underwent a $1.2 million renovation in 1993.
-The theater was temporarily shuttered in March 2020 due to the COVID-19 pandemic.
-It reopened in October with restricted seating.
 In a typical year, 30,000 people will attend the five to eight shows the theater company produces.

 Clyburn said it’s important to retain structures such as the Town Theatre.